xeraa/scale-elasticsearch-workshop/readme.md

 ## Workshop

 We are running through this together and dive into the relevant parts.
+For the lab, head to *My Lab* in Strigo:

 1. Look at the configuration files in */opt/elasticsearch-xxx/config/elasticsearch.yml*.
 1. Start all three Elasticsearch nodes with `/opt/elasticsearch-xxx/bin/elasticsearch -d`.